-The National Football League (NFL) and Football Research, Inc. (FRI) today awarded Impressio, Inc. and the University of Colorado Denver $491,999 in HeadHealthTECH grant funding.
+The National Football League (NFL) and Football Research, Inc. (FRI) today awarded Impressio, Inc., a University of Colorado Denver startup, $491,999 in HeadHealthTECH grant funding.
 This will support Chris Yakacki, PhD, associate professor in CU Denver’s College of Engineering, Design and Computing and co-founder of Impressio, and his team’s work on the creation of innovative helmet prototypes.
 These will be submitted as part of the ongoing NFL Helmet Challenge, a contest that has an additional prize of $1 million.
 Impressio was launched as a startup in 2017 and licenses CU Denver technology developed by Yakacki’s research team.
+Impressio will be sub-awarding part of the project to CU Denver.
+Robert Dana Carpenter and Kai Yu, both faculty members of the CU Denver Department of Mechanical Engineering and collaborators of Yakacki, will be leading the CU Denver team.

 Yakacki has long been known for being the first to develop a breakthrough in liquid crystal elastomer (LCE) technology.
 The LCEs form a rubbery material that absorbs energy and dissipates it—a groundbreaking approach for football helmets as it leads to a reduction in concussion risk.
 By lining football helmets with the patented LCE, Yakacki and his team hope to make helmets better at dissipating the force absorbed during a big hit or collision.